-The world of corporate law can be a minefield for business owners and shareholders alike.
-To help guide you through the process we’ve defined some of the most common corporate law terms.
+The world of corporate law is full of legal terminology that can be difficult for a new business owner or shareholder to understand.
+To help guide you through the jargon we’ve created a glossary of some of the most common corporate law terms in easy-to-understand language.

 Please note that these definitions, whilst a helpful guide, do not constitute legal advice.
-Should you have any questions or concerns, please obtain proper legal advice.
+Should you have any questions or concerns, please contact us and we will be happy to help.

 Alternative Dispute Resolution (ADR) – any form of attempt to resolve a dispute before it is placed in the hands of the Courts.

-Articles of Association – this is a document produced upon initial registration of the company, and sets out the regulations and rules for operation of the company as agreed by the shareholders.
-The articles of association are, in essence, the constitution of the company which directors must follow and comply with during day to day operations.
-If company specific articles are not required, the model articles of association (a base document which accords with usual practice and statutory provisions) may be adopted.
-The shareholders of a company can agreed to amend the articles after incorporation, though a strict procedure must be followed, and the changes registered at Companies House.
+Articles of Association – a document produced during the initial registration of a company setting out the rules and regulations for the operation of the company as agreed by the shareholders.
+The Articles of Association (often shortened to just “the Articles”) are, in essence, the constitution of the company, which directors must follow and comply with during day-to-day operations.
+If company-specific Articles are not required, the model Articles of Association (a base document which accords with usual practice and statutory provisions) are usually adopted.
+The shareholders of a company can agree to amend the Articles after incorporation, though a strict procedure must be followed, and the changes registered at Companies House.

-Assets – the items a business requires in order to operate (ie property, employees, equipment, contact details for customers etc).
+Assets – the items of value that a business requires in order to operate (e.g property, employees, plant and equipment, cash, goodwill, stocks, debtors, contact details for customers etc).

-Asset Sale – the sale of the assets only of a business, where the company will continue to exist after the sale.
+Asset Sale – the sale of the assets only out of a business.
+The company itself isn’t sold and will continue to exist after the sale.

 Assign – this is another word used instead of transfer.